nhsengland/evalsense/README.md

 ### Contact

 This project is currently maintained by [@adamdejl](https://github.com/adamdejl).
 If you have any questions, suggestions for new features or want to report a bug, please [open an issue](https://github.com/nhsengland/evalsense/issues/new/choose).
-For security concerns, please file a [private vulenrability report](https://github.com/nhsengland/evalsense/security/advisories/new).
+For security concerns, please file a [private vulnerability report](https://github.com/nhsengland/evalsense/security/advisories/new).

 To find out more about the [NHS England Data Science](https://nhsengland.github.io/datascience/) visit our [project website](https://nhsengland.github.io/datascience/our_work/) or get in touch at [datascience@nhs.net](mailto:datascience@nhs.net).

 ### Acknowledgements

-We thank the [Inspect AI development team](https://github.com/UKGovernmentBEIS/inspect_ai/graphs/contributors) for their work on the [Inspect AI library](https://inspect.aisi.org.uk/), which serves as a basis for the EvalSense library.
+We thank the [Inspect AI development team](https://github.com/UKGovernmentBEIS/inspect_ai/graphs/contributors) for their work on the [Inspect AI library](https://inspect.aisi.org.uk/), which serves as a basis for EvalSense.